Calendar: Going on in Grand

 Music on the Square — 6 p.m.
 Cooper Creek Square in Winter Park.
 Enjoy live music by the fountain with National recording artists, local musicians and some of Colorado's best talent.
 Bring an appetite and enjoy a choice of menu items from two selected Cooper Creek restaurants.
 Place your order and have your dinner delivered right to your table.
 Check http://www.coopercreeksquare.com/events for more details on the selected restaurants.

+Acme Band performs — 6 to 9 p.m. at Pancho & Lefty's in Grand Lake.

-"West Side Story" — 8 p.m. at the Rocky Mountain Repertory Theatre in Grand Lake.
+"West Side Story" closing night — 8 p.m. at the Rocky Mountain Repertory Theatre in Grand Lake.
+The final production of "West Side Story" for the season.

 Recommended Stories For You

-Winter Park Uncorked Wine Festival ft.
-Andy Hackbarth Band — Noon to 5 p.m.
-Join us at Hideaway Park for another wonderful wine event with wine tasting, food samples, live music, champagne cork-off and more.
-Pre-purchase your tickets for early access to the venue.
-General admission tickets start at $45.

-Demolition Derby — 7 p.m.
-Cars and drivers wanted to crash your car into mayhem at the Kremmling Demolition Derby.
-25,000 added purse.
-General admission is $15.
-Three and under are free, front gate only.
-Pit pass is $25.
+Winter Park Music Festival with Bret Michaels — 1 p.m.
+Enjoy a performance at Hideaway Park in Winter Park.

+Fraser Valley Folk Concert — 7 p.m.
+Featuring Swedish Singer/Songwriter Sofia Talvik.
+Fraser Community Building/Historic Church, 117 Eisenhower in Fraser.

-Disney's "Newsies" — 8 p.m. at the Rocky Mountain Repertory Theatre in Grand Lake.
+"Mamma Mia" closing night — 8 p.m. at the Rocky Mountain Repertory Theatre in Grand Lake.
+The final production of "Mamma Mia!" for the season.

 Celebrate Recovery — A non-profit, 12 step, Bible based recovery program that meets in Granby every Friday night at 6 p.m. at 257 W Topaz Ave., behind the Granby Elementary School.
 Helping resolve life's hurts, habits and hang-ups.